ebuchman/blog/content/posts/hayek-polanyi.md

 Polanyi isn't particularly prescriptive in the Great Transformation.
-Some allege that he displays a kind of romanticism for the feudalistic and tribal societies of the past (see for instance [Rothbard's scathing review], which deserves its own refutation).
+Some allege that he displays a kind of romanticism for the feudalistic and tribal societies of the past (see for instance [Rothbard's scathing review], which deserves its own dedicated response).
 But the respect
 Polanyi has for these traditions isn't in the way they oppressed or tyrannized, but in their holism.
 People may generally have been hungry and poor, but in the absence of major agricultural crises, they didn't starve as a matter of general